yireo-magento1/Yireo_Mpi/README.md

     http://MAGENTO/yireo_mpi.php

-To get all data from the metric-group "basic", use the following:
+To get all data from the metric-group `basic`, use the following:

     http://MAGENTO/yireo_mpi.php?action=collect&group=basic&secret=SECRET

+You can use the group `all` for all resources.

 ## Format